sertansenturk/cookiecutter-ds-docker/docs/project.rst

 Once enabled, Travis CI runs `all of the tests mentioned above <#testing>`__ automatically after each push.
 You can view the results at: ``https://travis-ci.com/github/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}``

-Travis CI also generates code coverage reports for the starter Python package, which can be viewed at codecov:
+Travis CI also generates code coverage reports for the starter Python package, which can be viewed at *codecov*:

 ``https://codecov.io/gh/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_slug }}``

 .. note::

-   Please refer to the `official guide <https://docs.codecov.io/docs>`__ to how to quick-start and use codecov.
+   Please refer to the `official guide <https://docs.codecov.io/docs>`__ to how to quick-start and use *codecov*.

 Online Documentation
 =========================================